LagoLunatic/dsvrandom/README.txt

 A: Do a jumpkick off the breakable wall next to the Magnes point: http://i.imgur.com/y0TXcE0.gif Note that you must angle the jumpkick straight down.
 The hitbox on Shanoa's foot is too small to hit the wall when doing a diagonal jumpkick.

+Q: I think I'm stuck after using Yoko to get rid of my Skeleton, Axe Armor, Killer Clown, or Ukoback soul.

+A: Those souls are required for progression, but unlike in the base game, they can't be farmed from enemies in the randomizer.
+You'll get softlocked if you get rid of the only one you have.

-Q: Sometimes I can charge spells in midair?
+Q: Why can I charge spells in midair sometimes?

 A: One of the things the Skill Stats/Behavior option does is randomly allowing skills to be used in midair that normally only work on the ground.